 Guillaume Pérrier died in Paris on August 27, 1792.
 He left only one daughter, married to the Count of Saint Haon, who had no children.
 There was nothing left of De Pérrier... not even the name.

-A trick from Pérrier de Lestampe.
+A Trick from Pérrier de Lestampe

 On the wall of Seville Cathedral, one notices an old chest bound with complicated ironwork.
-But what strikes is that this chest has been forced open; the mutilated locks and damaged lid bear witness to it.
+But what is striking is that this chest has been forced open; the mutilated locks and damaged lid bear witness to it.
 This is the chest where the Cid Campeador, the valiant knight fighting against the Saracens, claimed to have locked away the treasures representing the means to arm his army.
-As the Cid was delayed in returning from war, curiosity getting the better of them, the good people of Seville could not hold back any longer: they had the chest broken open... only to find banal pebbles.
+As the Cid was delayed in returning from war, curiosity got the better of them, and the good people of Seville could not hold back any longer: they had the chest broken open... only to find banal pebbles.

 So, at that time, the scheming Guillaume, richer in ambition than in money (he was still at the beginning of his career!), went to Paris to obtain a tender for a general farming of some tax.
-But the required security was substantial.
+But the required security deposit was substantial.
 Pérrier's purse was empty.
 How to proceed?

-"To the Seine," replied Guillaume with a burst of laughter that was lost in the noise of the coach setting off, carrying the future Baron of Mirandol toward other adventures.
+"To the Seine," replied Guillaume with a burst of laughter that was lost in the noise of the coach setting off, carrying the future Baron of Mirandol toward other grand adventures.

-Today, at the Château de L'Estampe, a couple lives there in the summer season, taking care of the restoration of what was the famous castle of Guillaume de Pérrier known as "Baron of Mirandol."
-The continuous staircase, the large 18th-century fireplace, the frescoes, coats of arms as well as the vegetable garden a bit further up where the small path leads to the small road from Bleymard.The estate of several hectares is covered with woods and meadows where, for their midday meal, the gentleman and his friend went to look for some porcini mushrooms while the ladies enjoyed the sun preparing the aperitif.
+Today, at the Château de L'Estampe, a couple lives there during the summer season, taking care of the restoration of what was once the famous castle of Guillaume de Pérrier, the "Baron of Mirandol."
+The continuous staircase, the large 18th-century fireplace, the frescoes, coats of arms, as well as the vegetable garden a bit further up where the small path leads to the road from Bleymard, all stand as testaments to its history.

-Thanks to them for allowing me to discover a bit of the life of Guillaume, master of L'Estampe, with the coat of arms of the pear tree on a field of gold and the wealth of this little lost village in Lozère!
+Thanks to them for allowing me to discover a bit of the life of Guillaume, master of L'Estampe, with the coat of arms of the pear tree on a field of gold, and the wealth of this little lost village in Lozère!

 Copyright©etoile.fr